 There is no better way than integration at the political decision-making process to keep the peace, when both sides feel that they are among the same power rather than defending parcels of it, they create synergies beyond any conflict, and that paradoxically leads to stability.

 I truly believe is a turning point for the whole region to transform themselves into resilient and empowered Nations, without excuses and foreign intrusions but within the power that delivers make changes that lead to stable systems.
-Controlling anger, violence and changing the culture on violence after decades means strong leadership, creative minds, international support, and the determined will to make of national contradictions just one, now and for a wave of long-lasting peace.
+Controlling anger, violence and changing the culture after decades means strong leadership, creative minds, international support, and the determined will to make of national contradictions just one, now and for a wave of long-lasting peace.

 *“Middle East “fabricated wars” Building peace from within” , Mar.
 Introini